-The updated coastal zone would also expand the defined area of concern for the state with regard to federal agency policy and action in the IGC under federal law.
-For example, federal operation of the Old River Control Structure would be a direct federal action performed in the coastal zone and would therefore require a consistency determine from the state prior to a direct federal action.
-As the coastal zone exists now, the state would first have to document how the direct federal action would impact the coastal zone prior to reviewing the action for coastal consistency.
+The updated coastal management area would also expand the defined area of concern for the state with regard to federal agency policy and action in the IGC under federal law.
+For example, federal operation of the Old River Control Structure would be a direct federal action performed in the IGC management area.
+These operations would, therefore, require a consistency determination from the state prior to a direct federal action.
+As the coastal policy exists now, the state would first have to document how the direct federal action would impact the coastal zone prior to reviewing the action for coastal consistency.

-Many circumstances have changed over time in the arena of coastal zone management, along with advances in the science on which that management is based.
-As the state moves forward with its coastal restoration initiative, it has become increasingly evident that rejection of the 1975 science-based coastal zone boundary in favor of a smaller, more politically acceptable coastal zone has unwittingly created challenges that must be overcome.
+Many circumstances have changed over time in the arena of coastal resource management, along with advances in the science on which that management is based.
+As the state moves forward with its coastal restoration initiative, it has become increasingly evident that the rejection of the 1975 science-based coastal zone boundary in favor of a smaller, more politically acceptable coastal zone has unwittingly created challenges that must be overcome.
 A prime example is Bayou Lafourche.
-Poorly planned development in the bayou's riparian zone and hydrologic modifications that limit the freshwater flow are challenges that must be overcome in order to protect the drinking water source of over 300,000 citizens and restore the region's coastal wetlands south of the Mississippi River.
-Reconnecting Bayou Lafourche and the Mississippi River is imperative to the survival of the region, but the fear of flooding and negative impacts to bayou side facilities and other structures build close to the water's edge have hampered efforts to reintroduce freshwater into the bayou.
+Poorly planned development in the bayou's riparian zone, and hydrologic modifications that limit the freshwater flow, are challenges that must be overcome in order to protect the drinking water source for over 300,000 citizens, and restore the region's coastal wetlands south of the Mississippi River.
+Reconnecting Bayou Lafourche and the Mississippi River is imperative to the survival of the region, but the fear of flooding and negative impacts to bayou side facilities and other structures built close to the water's edge have hampered efforts to reintroduce freshwater into the bayou.

-Congress is currently poised to reconsider the CZMA and is likely to reauthorize the legislation with significant modification and Louisiana has initiated the 2012 Master Plan Update.
-For these reasons it is both timely and appropriate to update Louisiana's coastal zone boundary to more accurately reflect current conditions and to incorporate the current paradigm of integrated coastal zone management for sustainable development.
-An expanded coastal zone that includes two management levels and an adjacent planning area would allow for appropriate management of the entire coastal area based on the nature and degree of management needed for specific uses, areas and resources.
+Congress is currently poised to reconsider the CZMA legislation, which is likely to be reauthorized with significant modification; and, Louisiana has initiated the 2012 Master Plan Update.
+For these reasons, it is both timely and appropriate to update Louisiana's coastal zone boundary to more accurately reflect current conditions, and to incorporate the current paradigm of integrated coastal management for sustainable development into state policy through the adoption of an expanded coastal management area.
+An expanded coastal management area that includes two management levels and an adjacent planning area would allow for appropriate management of coastal Louisiana, based on the nature and degree of management needed for specific uses, areas and resources.

 It should be noted that the Louisiana Legislature has already approved the addition of Ascension parish to the Louisiana coastal zone.
 Senate Bill 65, adopted in the 2010 Regular Session and enrolled as Act No. 956, established that "the inland boundary of the coastal zone shall also include all or any portions of the parishes of Ascension and Iberville recommended for inclusion in the coastal zone by the final report of the Coastal Protection and Restoration Authority of Louisiana prepared in response to Senate Concurrent Resolution No. 60 of the 2009 Regular Session."
-Accordingly, Ascension parish will be incorporated into the Louisiana Coastal Zone six months following approval of the boundary change for that parish by the CPRA.
+Accordingly, Ascension parish will be incorporated into the Louisiana Coastal Zone six months after the approval of the boundary change for that parish by the CPRA.

-4.1.1 Implementation Mechanisims
+4.1.1 Implementation Mechanisms